-For the French Water activities, which represented around 25% of total revenue in 2023, Suez has concession agreements with a maturity of around 10 years, under which it operates and maintains the local authority's infrastructure.
+For the French water activities, which represented around 23% of total revenue in 2024, Suez has concession agreements with a maturity of around 10 years, under which it operates and maintains the local authorities' infrastructure.
 A typical renewal rate of around 75% provides revenue visibility and stability.
 The non-cyclical nature and stable structure of the French market for water and sanitation services provide a solid base of predictable earnings and cash flow.

-Tariffs paid by the consumer (usually the price per cubic metre) under water contracts are typically driven by inflation-linked indexation formulas and are designed to mirror the movements in the cost base (for example, wages and energy prices).
-Following the start of the energy crisis in Q4 2021, and exacerbated by the Ukraine invasion, inflation increased substantially over 2022 before starting to tail off during 2023 (although remaining at comparatively high levels).
-Inflation is passed through to customers in most situations because of indexation clauses, although with a lag of 12-18 months.
-We expect Suez will have recovered the vast majority of cost inflation via pass-throughs by the end of 2024.
+Tariffs paid by the consumer (usually based on a price per cubic metre) under water contracts are typically driven by inflation-linked indexation formulas and are designed to mirror the movements in the cost base (for example, wages and energy prices).
+Following the start of the energy crisis in Q4 2021, and exacerbated by the Ukraine invasion, inflation increased substantially over 2022 before tailing off in 2023 and 2024.
+Inflation is passed through to customers in most situations because of indexation clauses, although with a lag of 12-18 months, as evidenced by the significant improvement in EBITDA margins of the segment in 2024.
+We do not expect further recovery of cost inflation to be an important driver for the water segment over the next 2-3 years.